I own a green bubble tip anemone. I am fascinated by these beautiful creatures, and I enjoy sharing what I've learned about them.

 - Make sure the anemone anchored its foot to something; even the glass bottom is okay.

 - Always ask the pet store owner what day the anemone was brought in.

-- You will know a bad anemone when you see one which you should avoid buying.
+- You will know a bad anemone when you see one.
+Avoid buying it.

-- Float the bag in your aquarium for 20 minutes to acclimate the temperature
+- Float the bagged anemone in your aquarium for 20 minutes to let it acclimate to the temperature.

-- Slowly drip your aquarium water into the bag for an hour, an hour is recommended, 2 hours is best
+- Slowly drip your aquarium water into the bag for an hour.
+One hour is recommended; two hours is best.

 Proper Saltwater Aquarium Parameters